andreykaere/ixwindow/README.md

 parameters.
 But old icons won't remove, so if you need to delete them, you will have to do that manually.

-**Note:** For relaunching polybar, you will need to use `killall polybar && launchpolybar &`, so the previous instance of `ixwindow` will be killed (I am currently trying to find a workaround for it)
+**Note:** For relaunching polybar, you will need to use something like `killall polybar && launchpolybar &`, so the previous instance of `ixwindow` will be killed (I am currently trying to find a workaround for it)

 ## Generating icons